UWNetworksLab/uProxy-lib/README.md

 rm -r build/dev build/dist .tscache src/.baseDir
 ```
 or
 ```
 grunt clean
 ```

-If you need to also start with just fresh development depndencies, you can also run:
+If you need to also start with just fresh development depndencies, you can run:
 ```
-rm -r node_modules build
-./setup.sh
+./setup.sh clean
 ```
+That will remove all build directories and installed dependencies, including NPM modules.

 ## What is in this directory?